- Search The Registry

 - My Account

 *Lou Donaldson was born on this date in 1926.
 He is a Black jazz alto saxophonist.

 Louis Donaldson was born in Badin, North Carolina.
-He started playing the saxophone at the age of 15, he attended North Carolina Agricultural and Technical State University in Greensboro in the early 1940s.
-He enlisted in the U.S. Navy during World War II and was trained at the Great Lakes bases in Chicago where he was introduced to bop music in the lively club scene.
+He started playing the saxophone at 15; he attended North Carolina Agricultural and Technical State University in Greensboro in the early 1940s.
+He enlisted in the U.S. Navy during World War II and was trained at the Great Lakes bases in Chicago, where he was introduced to bop music in the lively club scene.
 At the war's conclusion, he returned to Greensboro, where he worked club dates with the Rhythm Vets, a combo composed of A and T students who had served in the U.S. Navy.
 The band recorded the soundtrack to a musical comedy featurette, Pitch a Boogie Woogie, in Greenville, North Carolina, in the summer of 1947.